DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/step4.md

 `git revert HEAD --no-edit`{{ execute }}

-`git push deploy` {{ execute }}
+`git push deploy`{{ execute }}

 # Summary

 What did we learn here?
 If we had used the canary deployment strategy, we could have limited the impact of this breaking change on a subset of users.

-Thanks to the Synthetics test, we managed to detect this breaking change and revert in a timely fashion.
-Without it, it might have take enough frustration for a user to send us a mail about this breaking change.
+Thanks to the Synthetics test, we managed to detect this breaking change and revert it in a timely fashion.
+Without these tests, it might have take enough frustration for a user to send us a mail about this regression.
+Definitely not the user experience we want to provide.